Panasonic G1 vs GH3

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-G1 and Panasonic Lumix DMC-GH3 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GH3 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the G1 does not offer wifi capability.
+In contrast, the G1 does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic GH3 (unlike the G1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the G1 and the GH3 have been discontinued, but can regularly be found used on eBay.
+Both the G1 and the GH3 have been discontinued, but can regularly be found used on ebay.
 The G1 was replaced by the Panasonic G2, while the GH3 was followed by the Panasonic GH4.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the G1 and GH3 can be found, respectively, in the Panasonic G1 Manual (free pdf) or the online Panasonic GH3 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Panasonic G1 and the Panasonic GH3?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.